 Well it happened.
-Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.
+Your pooch or kitty (or someone else’s pet) went potty, and ever-potent pet urine made it’s way deep inside one of your concrete floors.

 In fact, you may have found that the more you work on removing this undesirable dog or cat urine smell, the stronger it seems to get (more on this later).

 You’ve heard of using vinegar or baking soda, TSP, or perhaps an enzymatic cleaner to clean your concrete.

 It can be confusing which solution is best; but either way, you need to remove this dog or cat urine from concrete pronto.